Asset Protection Explained in a Nutshell - Video Transcript

 Unless you live in Nevada, you shouldn’t do it.
 Nevada corporations are in most cases worthless scams, absolutely worthless scams.
 There's no such thing as bearer shares in Nevada.
 There's no such thing.
 It was all started up by Bill Reed and his asset protection group.
 He’s in jail or at least went to jail.
 I hope he’s still in jail, complete scammer.

-If you're going to do domestic entities, we'll talk about that later but they almost always are ineffective.
+If you're going to do domestic entities- we'll talk about that later, but they almost always are ineffective.
 Even corporations, even partnerships standing alone are problematic.
 Don’t rely upon that.
 Another thing you should always try to avoid is the fraudulent conveyance issue.
-But don’t be paralyzed by it.
+Don’t be paralyzed by it.

 Fraudulent conveyancing is not a crime.
 What is it?
-It’s when you transfer money into a protected environment and don’t retain sufficient assets to meet you're reasonably anticipated debts.
+It’s when you transfer money into a protected environment and don’t retain sufficient assets to meet your reasonably anticipated debts.
 That’s pretty much what it is.
-It's much more complicated factor, much more complicated than that but that’s it in a nutshell.
+It's a much more complicated factor, much more complicated than that, but that’s it in a nutshell.

-Always be careful when you're doing your planning but don’t be paralyzed.
-If someone has sued you and you have a decent defense then don’t just lock up and say well, I guess I just can't do anything.
+Always be careful when you're doing your planning, but don’t be paralyzed.
+If someone has sued you and you have a decent defense, don’t just lock up and say well, I guess I just can't do anything.
 I'll have to leave my $2 million sitting in Oppenheimer & Co. or Morgan.
 I have to let it sit in Chase because I don’t want to engage in a fraudulent conveyance.

-That’s the human or company with license to or authorization to hold the stuff, whatever you put in the trust.
+That’s the human or company with a license to or authorization to hold the stuff, whatever you put in the trust.
 The contract is between the settlor and the trustee or trust company.
-And the trust company agrees to hold whatever the settlor gives them.
+The trust company agrees to hold whatever the settlor gives them.

 For instance, if you put $100,000 into a trust and say you went to your neighbor and said “will you hold this $100,000 for my kid until he graduates from college then give it to him”, that’s a trust.